Pumpkin Spice Oatmeal (Ready In 15 Minutes)

 • Add the protein powder, and mix until well combined.

-• Let cool slightly and garnish with pecans, if desired.
+• Let cool slightly, then garnish with pecans, if desired.

 Nutrition